-This article was contributed by Monique Skidmore, award winning anthropologist, writer Tripanthropologist, and Myanmar expert.
+This article was written by Monique Skidmore, award winning anthropologist, writer Tripanthropologist, and Myanmar expert.
 See her full bio at the end.

 There are so many beautiful and unusual temples or pagodas in Myanmar (Burma) that choosing which to visit can be quite the challenge.
 As one of the most devoutly Buddhist places on earth, thousands of beautiful Burmese temples have been constructed as striking symbols of devotion, as a focus of for community life and a source of comfort and merit-making.
 So, how do you choose which Myanmar pagodas to visit?

 In truth, you could spend a lifetime exploring the temples of Burma, which are iconic symbols of Myanmar’s history, culture and spirituality.
 On top of that, Myanmar is a culturally fascinating country to visit and one of the cheapest countries for traveling in Asia.
 However, to introduce you to the best temples in Myanmar, I have narrowed it down to ten that are extra special.

 I have chosen these 10 Myanmar temples because they are the ten that resound most with Myanmar people.
 If you ask them to tell you some of the most important Buddhist sites in the Myanmar, you would hear these names.
 Several of these can be visited on the famous Golden Kite itinerary of Myanmar.

 I have included the pilgrimage sites of Mt.
 Popa and the Golden Rock at Kyaiktyo because they are unlike anything you will have seen before and are uniquely Burmese!

 The others on the list are easy to get to – they are all within the major tourist triangle of Yangon, Mandalay and Bagan.

 The Most Beautiful Pagodas in Yangon

 Myanmar’s largest city is home to some of the country’s most beautiful – and significant – pagodas.
 Here are the two most important Yangon temples that you simply shouldn’t miss when you’re in the former capital.
 Yangon is also a fascinating place to call home; learn more about life there in this detailed guide to living in Yangon.

 The below Yangon temples can be visited on this Yangon highlights day tour.